 The overall HIV and AIDS mortality rates have also fallen over the course of 15 years.
 A total of 36.9 million people worldwide are living with HIV, and 1.2 million have died from AIDS.
 That is down from 2 million in 2005.
 Almost half the current HIV population is taking antiretroviral therapy (15 million).
 Currently, $20.2 billion is invested in the AIDS response, right on target of expected funding required at $22 billion.

 There is, however, one group of minorities who are of a great deal of concern.
 They are transgender people.
 They represent a group of people with the most imbalance of all infected groups.

 According to the most comprehensive WHO report on transgenders to date, transgender women have 49 times higher odds of HIV infection than the general population.
 Among sex workers, transgenders have nine times higher odds of contracting HIV compared to female sex workers.

 Transgender individuals face many social issues in society.
-While some may be well off, many transgenders work low-paying jobs due to lack of equal opportunities of employment.
+While some may be well off, many transgenders work low-paying jobs due to a lack of equal opportunities for employment.
 Stigma and discrimination cause many to turn to drugs and sex work as a means of making money.